 Re-registration to substitute teach in Marin County is an annual mail-in process.
 In early July, all registered substitutes for the current year will receive a letter and a new registration form to be completed and returned to the Credentials Office at the Marin County Office of Education.
 This is required to remain active on the Countywide List for the upcoming school year.

 3. Once you have a valid teaching credential or permit and have registered with MCOE and received your current Substitute Identification Verification email, you will then contact the individual districts you are interested in substituting for, per district instructions.
-Click on Sub Rates 2015-2016 day rate of pay and district contact information.
+Click on Sub Rates for day rate of pay and district contact information.

 As part of this highly professional team through employment by the Marin County School Districts, you have an important public relations responsibility.
 Your work, attitude and appearance are all subject to close inspection by your employer ― the taxpaying public.
 On many occasions, you are the only district employee any given individual may come into contact with and total judgment of the efficiency and character of the organization is based on the things you say and the way you perform.
 For this reason, it is important that you give a good day’s work and courteous treatment to people you have agreed to serve.
 With the idea that every moment in the classroom is considered as instructional potential, substitutes are expected to be familiar with the course of study, acceptable methods of teaching, classroom management, and state and federal laws as they apply to schools and students.